 - Providing help to or receiving help from another candidate

 - Writing down or attempting to capture any details of the exam questions

 Candidates committing these offences or any other activity that may be deemed to constitute professional or academic misconduct will be reported to RCPI.
 If found to have engaged in misconduct, candidates may have their examination results declared invalid and their names reported to the relevant Medical Council.

 As for any exam, applications for remotely invigilated exams are completed on the RCPI website.
-A link to the application form can be found at the bottom of the respective exam page.
+When applications are open, a link to the application form can be found in each exam hub.

-As capacity is limited, your place in the exam may not be guaranteed.
+As capacity may be limited for some exams, your place in the exam may not be guaranteed.
 Applications will be verified after the closing date.
 If there are more applicants than available places, priority will be given to RCPI trainees.
 It is recommended that you apply early to secure a place in the exam you wish to take.

 One to two weeks before the exam, you will receive two emails from TestReach, RCPI's exam delivery provider.
 The first email will invite you to log in to the exam system, download the software you need to sit the exam, and complete some system checks.
 The second email will provide further exam details and ask you to book your exam time.
 It is vital that you complete this step no less than 72 hours prior to the exam start time or you will not be permitted to sit the exam.

 Your exam time will be communicated to you approximately five days before the exam.
 To allow registration and security checks before you start the exam, start times will be staggered.